 Some of the greatest thinkers and innovators in history have subsequently been “diagnosed” with autism.
 Of course, we’ll never know for sure, but many have hypothesized, based on accountings of their personalities and habits, that figures such as Tesla, Einstein, Darwin, Mozart, and Emily Dickinson were all on the autism spectrum.

 How Can Employers Foster a Neurodiverse Workforce?

 There is no question that the future is pointing towards a more neurodiverse workplace.
-So, what are some of the ways that employers can encourage a neurodiverse workforce and create the conditions where neurodiverse employees can thrive?
+So, what are some of the ways that employers can encourage a neurodiverse workforce and create conditions where neurodiverse employees can thrive?

 Seek help from specialists.
 There are established programs that can help you match your open positions and business needs with a neurodiverse talent pool.
-For instance, the Danish company Specialisterne, which has expanded to numerous other countries, trains and employs those on the autism spectrum in IT consultancy work.
+For instance, the Danish company Specialisterne, which has expanded to many other countries, trains and employs those on the autism spectrum in IT consultancy work.

 Dispense with traditional interviews.
 A big part of the traditional hiring process is the interview, which among other things, allows the employer to assess how well the potential employee will “fit” with the rest of their workforce.
 But when you’re hiring specifically for neurodiversity, that concern isn’t quite.
 Those on the autism spectrum rarely have the smooth social skills that play well in a traditional interview, so autism advocates recommend a more skills-based approach.
 Set up an “interview” that allows the potential employee to show their work rather than how well they can articulate why they should be hired.